Student-Originated Studies: Literature, Philosophy, Myth/Religion and Writing

 faculty member Bailey has particular expertise in the following topics: philosophy and literature, and studies in symbology, ritual, mythology and comparative religions, particularly of French and francophone and Germanic traditions, as well as classical studies.
 This is an excellent opportunity for senior thesis work, capstone, or any student’s ambitious project in myth, literature, philosophy and writing, whether creative or analytic.

-writing, languages, literature, philosophy, and teaching.
+This offering will prepare you for careers and advanced study in: writing, languages, literature, philosophy, and teaching.